unirakun/k-redux-factory/README.md

  - **first**, the field used to identify your objects (`id` for example)
    - you have to set this parameter.
  - **second**, where the reducer will be combined via `combineReducer`
-   - you can leave it empty: the reducer is to the root of the Reduc state
+   - you can leave it empty: the reducer is to the root of the Redux state
    - you can use dot notation, like `api.raw`: your reducer will be combined into `state.api.raw.<your_reducer>`
  - **third**, the reducer name (for instance: `todos`)
    - it's used to generate actions types